 Our shareholders fix our directors' compensation, including their salaries and any additional wages arising from the directors' permanent performance of any administrative or technical activity.
 Compensation of our directors is regulated by the Argentine Corporate Law and the CNV regulations.
 Any compensation paid to our directors must have been previously approved at an ordinary shareholders' meeting.
 Article 261 of the Argentine Corporate Law provides that the compensation paid to all directors and syndics in a year may not exceed 5.00% of net income for such year, if the company is not paying dividends in respect of such net income.
 The Argentine Corporate Law increases the annual limitation on director compensation to up to 25.00% of net income based on the amount of dividends, if any, that are paid.
-In the case of directors that perform duties at special commissions or perform administrative or technical tasks, the aforementioned limits may be exceeded if a shareholders' meeting shareholders' ratification at an ordinary shareholders' meeting.
+In the case of directors that perform duties at special commissions or perform administrative or technical tasks, the aforementioned limits may be exceeded if a shareholders' meeting so approves, such issue is included in the agenda, and is in accordance with the regulations of the CNV.
+In any case, the compensation of all directors and members of the Supervisory Committee requires shareholders' ratification at an ordinary shareholders' meeting.
 Certain of our directors perform managerial, technical and administrative functions.
 We compensate directors who perform such functions for their roles both as directors and as executive officers.